 For example, featured below is a Facebook campaign on the Ten Commandments of Diabetes.
 While the English posts got an engagement of 8 likes, the same campaign in Tamil generated 6 shares and 2 comments, proving to be a much effective approach to reach your target audience.

-While implementing an effective digital marketing strategy for doctors, it is always important to ensure that all your digital tools are streamlined and are sync with each other.
+Whether you’re a full-time doctor in a hospital or consult online, implementing an effective digital marketing strategy, is always an important step to ensure that all your digital tools are streamlined and are in sync with each other.
 Doctors must also focus on building a content management platform to track the performance of your digital assets and identify key areas that require updation and improvement.
 You can also check out our blog on digital marketing tips for Pharma for more insights.

 Digital marketing will be the next frontier for pharmaceutical companies as many of them are scaling up their consumer businesses and introducing an array of consumer brands.
 Traditionally, marketing innovation in the pharmaceutical industry has been stunted by heavy regulatory restrictions.
 Historically, pharmaceutical companies have had little to no interaction with their end-users-patients-since they depended entirely on their health care providers for medical knowledge and advice.
 With the digital medium democratising information in every sector, however, there is a huge opportunity for the pharma industry to develop patient-centric strategies and transform their fundamental business models.
 In fact, as patients become more digitally-savvy, the lines between pharma companies and patients will most likely become increasingly blurred.
 Digital marketing for pharma and healthcare will undoubtedly become the key differentiator for brands charting out a futuristic growth strategy.